Transpennine Route Upgrade: Crossings

 A consultation has been launched with residents on the plan to close Lady Anne level crossing and Batley signal box as part of the upgrade.
 Consultations have also been launched on other crossings being considered for closure.
 These consultations include discussion of environmental mitigation necessity.
 A TWAO was submitted July 2022 to close three level crossings (Rose Lane, Adamsons and Poulters) and replace with one new road and bridge with pavement and mitigated for reduced mobility access.
 It has been called the Church Fenton Level Crossing Reduction, and will give access to the farms and homes in the area.
 Other crossings are being modified and closed in the scope of these works, some of which affect public rights of way.
+Campaigners have called for bridges to be provided in place of level crossings, where alternative routes are longer, hazardous or difficult to negotiate.